Yellow-bellied sapsucker: Feeding

 The yellow-bellied sapsucker usually forages by itself, although it sometimes joins small groups in the winter, and occasionally mixes into flocks of insectivores in the winter.

 Arthropods, tree sap, fruits, and nuts compose the majority of the yellow-bellied sapsucker's diet.
 It also takes bast and cambium from trees.
 Berries are occasionally eaten, and in the Northern Hemisphere spring, buds are eaten.
 Arthropod prey is usually in the form of Lepidoptera, Odonata, or both the young and adults of beetles and ants.
 During the nesting season, insects comprise about half the diet of the adults.
 During the late Northern Hemisphere summer and throughout the same hemisphere's autumn, sap is the primary food of choice.
 Cambium is taken throughout the year, although it is primarily eaten during the Northern Hemisphere winter and spring.
 Fruit is mainly eaten during October to February.
+In their southern Appalachian wintering range, yellow-bellied sapsuckers select a wide variety of trees for sap consumption, with a slight preference for eastern hemlock, shortleaf pine, and several deciduous hardwood species.

 The chicks are fed by both sexes.
 The primary food is insects which are occasionally coated in tree sap before eaten by the chick.
 The size of these insects varies by the age of the chicks, with younger chicks being fed smaller insects.
 The chicks beg for food through vocalizations that can be heard 100 m away or more, likely stimulating the adults to catch more food.
 These vocalizations are usually done by the hungriest chick, with the other joining in only when the parent is at the nest.
 Because of this, the hungriest chick gets fed first.
 When the chick leaves the nest, it relies on both insects from its parents and sap from the holes they drill.